-When artificial lawns are newly laid they have a sand infill that slowly structures the turf.
-In order to ensure the turf is in optimum condition when it settles, it is important to tend to the lawn regularly over the first 6-8 weeks.
-All you need to do is lightly brush the grass on a regular basis, but not too forcefully as it could misshape the turf.
+When artificial lawns are newly laid, they have a sand infill that slowly structures the turf.
+In order to ensure the turf is in optimum condition when it settles, it is important to let it settle.
+After this, the lawn will only require some maintenance.
+We would recommend you do this by brushing with a stiff, natural bristle broom.

-After this initial period (6-8 weeks) and for the rest of the lawn's life, you will only ever need to brush the lawn to give it a spruce up.
-Brushing it just once a month is ideal but make sure you brush it in all different directions so you keep the turf pile bouncy and upright - think fluffy not comb over.
+When you do brush your lawn, be sure you brush it in all different directions, so you keep the turf pile bouncy and upright - think fluffy not comb over!

-Of course, you will need the best brush for the job and we suggest a medium soft bristle brush which will be gentle but effective on the artificial grass.
-Although brushing with a soft-bristled brush might seem like light work, it will make a noticeable difference to the appearance and condition of your lawn.
+Of course, you will need the best brush for the job and we suggest a stiff, natural-bristle brush which will be gentle but effective on your artificial grass.
+Although brushing might seem like light work, it will make a noticeable difference to the appearance and condition of your lawn.

 Areas of higher foot traffic may require brushing more regularly to prevent blades from looking flattened or trampled.

 Artificial grass lawns have a membrane backing that, though ideal for letting water run through, minimises the risk of unwanted plants and weeds that grow through normal grass patches.
 That being said, the tenacity of certain weeds and mosses mean that the odd one may come through anyway, so it is best to be prepared and know how to tackle weeds and moss should they appear.

 Unlike when you weed natural grass, you can't go digging through your artificial grass with a trowel or fork.
 Instead, you have two choices.
 The first is to focus purely on the cosmetic, taking off the tops of weeds when they show through the grass, without really addressing the root of the problem.